giantswarm/docs/src/content/ui-api/gsctl/migrate.md

 ---
 linkTitle: Migration to kubectl gs
 title: Migrating from gsctl to kubectl gs
-description: gsctl is a CLI for the deprecated Giant Swarm Rest API.
-As you move from the Rest API towards the Management API, you'll have to say goodby to gsctl and embrace kubectl-gs, step by step.
+description: gsctl is a CLI for the deprecated Giant Swarm REST API.
+As you move from the REST API towards the Management API, you'll have to say good bye to gsctl and embrace kubectl-gs, step by step.
 This page should help you make the transition smoothly.
 weight: 1
 menu:
   main: